 Read More: Junk Boats In Hong Kong – Your Guide To Family Friendly Boat Rentals

-Observe a religious tradition called “Deities Parade” where members of the three fishermen associations in Tai O load deity images to small boats towed by three dragon boats.
-Witness the boats travel through various water channels as stilt house residents burn incense when the deities pass by, offering burning (fa yi) for the ghosts in the water and for blessing of the deities.
+This cultural tradition called “Deities Parade” sees members of the three fishermen associations in Tai O take deity statues on small boats towed by three dragon boats.
+The boats travel through various water channels as stilt house residents burn incense for the ghosts in the water and to gain the blessings of the deities.
 Fast-paced dragon boat races are also held during the day.

 Make it a day trip!
 Tai O is known as one of the last few remaining fishing villages in Hong Kong.
 The historical south side of Lantau retains its unique character with many points of interest such as crisscrossing stilt houses, ancient temples, the Tai O infinity pool, a rock formation called General Stone, and, always a fave, pink dolphins.
 With so much to see, a fun-filled day trip is sure to be had!